 You may want to keep just the spools you use most often on a wall rack and store those you seldom use in a covered box of some kind or in a drawer.
+Another option for keeping thread fresh is to create a clear plastic drape to hang over the box.
 Also, remember that thread will fade due to exposure to strong light so be careful where you hang the rack.

 Thread rack by Christina Lane.

 Jeni Baker from In Color Order explains how she made her rack in the following article.

 Heather from The Creative Homemaker constructed her rack a little differently.
 Learn how it was done in the following article.